 In Bueu you can find a hidden beach, Lapamán, before reaching Portomaior Beach.
 Close to the Ría de Aldán, among others, you can find the beaches of Area de Bon and Lagos, both with a blue flag.
 From the beaches of this town we can see the Ons Island, which can be reached by boat from Bueu or Sanxenxo.
 This island has beaches protected from the wind and facing the Ría, such as Canexol, Area dos Cans and the heavenly Melide Beach.

 In the Ría de Vigo, the protected areas of Cabo Home and Costa da Vela have also unique beaches of recognised landscape value, like Melide, from where it seems that we are about to touch Cíes Islands, or Barra, considered the best nude beach Galicia.
-Nerga, Menduiña, Areamilla, Liméns, and Rodeira are also Blue Flag beaches located in the town of Cangas.
+Nerga, Menduiña, Areamilla, Areabrava and Liméns are the Blue Flag beaches located in the town of Cangas.
 This flag also flies in the municipality of Moaña, in O Con Beach.

 If you decide to visit these islands, Rodas Beach will be present in most of the images that will stay in your memory, and if you want to take a stroll around the island and follow any of the routes in the archipelago you will discover other beautiful beaches and coves, such as Figueras, Nosa Señora or Areíña, hidden behind pine trees and protected by cliffs.
 In the town of Vigo you can visit other popular beaches, such as Argazada, Fortiñón, Canido or A Fontaíña.